lelanthran/frame/README.md

 while working during that frame of context I use `frame status`.

-When I start a task I first do `push frame 'title of task name here'` and enter a short name, and that new frame is the current frame.
-When I am done I do `frame pop` and the current frame is then whatever frame I was in prior to the `push`.
+When I start a task I first do `push frame 'title of task name here'` and enter a short message, and that new frame is the current frame.
+When I am done I do `frame pop` and the current frame switches to the parent of the popped frame.
+The popped frame is discarded.

-All frames descend from an initial frame called `root`[^1]
+All frames descend from an initial frame called `root`[^1].

 ## Setup for terminal usage
 The first thing to do is to integrate the frame name into the shell's `PS1` variable.
 The command `frame current` prints the name of the current